GROUP TOUR OPTIONS

 At the conclusion of the historical tour, junior high and high school students also tour a computerized 900 bales-per-day cotton gin in the optional modern tour where students view cotton farming and ginning via large screen.
 Cotton and cottonseed products, worldwide production, and unusual cotton trivia with a question/answer session conclude the tour.

-To view our computerized cotton gin in action, schedule field trips in September or October.
+To view our computerized cotton gin in action, contact us for dates trips in September, October, or November.

 Students are welcome to bring sack lunches to eat on our picnic tables before or after the tour.